fcgan/Rebuttal/README.md

 >> We take banana as source object to conduct cross-domain image generation.
 The result is shown below:

 >> ![Image text](https://github.com/fcgan/Rebuttal/blob/master/imgs/generation.jpg)
+>> Image translation between (banana) source and (toxo and cell) target images in FCGAN.
+The red marker A in images denotes *T.gondii* parasite and B denotes host cell.

 ### 2. feature map visualization
 >> Take a 400X cell image as an example to show the feature map visualization.